 Students attempting to enter the Minion program must be willing to take at least 4 lessons before beginning the program, and must complete a number of tasks before joining.
 Kids must know all the horses by name and sight, they must know the bucket colors for feeding, and must be able to safely groom and saddle a horse by themselves before they’re accepted.
 They must also volunteer a few hours for feeding and birthday parties before hours begin to count toward lessons.

 The kids MUST have at least one lesson per month (either paid for with cash or Minion hours) in order to stay in the program.
-Inactive Minions must volunteer again for at least an hour and take at least one lesson before their Minion status is re-activated.
+Inactive Minions must volunteer again for at least an hour for each type of volunteering (feeding, cleaning, birthday parties) and take at least one lesson before their Minion status is re-activated.

 If you’re interested in enrolling your child in the Minion program at Firefly Farm, please call 517-332-7669 or let me know through Facebook: https://www.facebook.com/SarahFireflyFarm/ (which is the easiest way to find me and contact me.)

-Allie, one of our Minions, in her Firefly Farm Minion jacket:
+Another one of our Minions in a Firefly Farm Minion jacket:

 Jackets are only given to Minions who are consistent, reliable, respectful, and have earned a specific amount of hours.
 This is the 2015 graphic.
 Each grouping of Minions has a different design.

 We also have adult volunteers who enjoy working here, like Sandy:

 Our adult volunteers earn double time, so adult minions earn one lesson for every four hours of work.
 When you’re a parent of a Minion and you stay to help with chores, your child earns double time if you work, too.
 If you work as an adult volunteer, even if it’s not on a regular basis, your child (only one child for the time you work–multiple kids can’t count you at the same time) still earns double time.